-If you copy your python project using this setting to thw worker machine, do not forget to actually set it up in your setup script.
+If you copy your python project using this setting to the worker machine, do not forget to actually set it up in your setup script.
 Additionally, you might want to copy your settings.json as well.

-• You can give an htcondor_setting dict setting flag for additional options, such as requested memory etc. It's value has to be a dictionary containing HTCondor settings as key/value pairs.
+- Via the htcondor_settings setting you can provide a dict as a for additional options, such as requested memory etc. Its value has to be a dictionary containing HTCondor settings as key/value pairs.
 These options will be written into the job submission file.
-For an overview of possible settings refer to the HTCondor documentation.
+For an overview of possible settings refer to the HTCondor documentation. - Same as for the LSF, the job_name setting allows giving a meaningful name to a group of jobs.
+If you want to be htcondor-specific, you can provide the JobBatchName as an entry in the htcondor_settings dict, which will override the global job_name setting.
+This is useful for manually checking the status of specific jobs with